-- Students draw a sorting card.
-Make sure students understand the sorting rule (for example, blue items and non-blue items).
+- Children draw a sorting card.
+Make sure children understand the sorting rule (for example, blue items and non-blue items).

 - Using a timer of 1 minute or shorter, have children sort a collection of 10 objects by those that fit the sorting rule and those that do not (e.g., blue items vs. non-blue items) before the timer runs out.
 Use a longer timer if children need it.

-- To play another round, students recombine the two sets of objects and draw another sorting card.
+- To play another round, children recombine the two sets of objects and draw another sorting card.

 Checks for Understanding

 To deepen children’s learning about early math concepts, talk and ask questions while doing this activity together.
 Here are some examples to get you started.

 - “We’re looking for things that are green.
 What color is this block?
 Is that the same as or different from the color we’re looking for?”